laylaroad/russian-travel-bootcamp/README.md

 ### About the Project

 A single-page website with responsive design: resolutions for desktop (from 1280px), medium-sized laptops (1024-1280px), horizontal tablet orientation (768-1024px), and mobile devices (from 425px).
 The site is built based on a design layout in Figma.
+The goal of the project is to learn responsive design and apply PixelPerfect.

 [Project Link](https://laylaroad.github.io/russian-travel-bootcamp/)